 5. Plot the data from question 4 on a graph.
 You must create this graph using a computer; do not draw it by hand.

-6. Biological statistics is an important part of your life, of course, but it shouldn't be the only part of your life.
-Do something fun and adventurous this weekend, so fun and so adventurous that you'll remember it 10 years from now.
+6. Those pictures I've been showing before class this week are from a trip I took 5 years ago, and I can remember each day of the trip in vivid detail.
+But I can't remember anything about what I was doing two weeks ago.
+Biological statistics is an important part of your life, of course, but it shouldn't be the only part of your life.
+Do something fun and adventurous and exciting and interesting this weekend, so fun and so adventurous that you'll remember it 5 years from now.
 If you have the kind of fun adventure you can tell me about, then tell me about it; if you have the kind of fun you'd like to keep private, then don't tell me about it.